sarahzouinina/leetCodeQuestions/README.md

 The function `decodeString` uses regular expressions to find and decode the innermost patterns iteratively until the entire string is decoded.

+### Problem 14: Reverse a linkedList
+#### Description

+The problem is straight forward, we need to reverse a linked list